VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ### 4. How can cyber-crime be characterised statistically using a power law model?

+The power law model characterises a multitude of processes which produce a large number of small events but a small number of large events.

+Looking at the average financial loss per cybercrime, we can see that there are a lot of heists yielding a smaller loss, whereas the are few very costly heists.
+Cybercrime can be viewed as an asymmetric conflict, where the resources for effective defence are far greater than those for attack.
+This makes cybercrime opportunistic in nature, resembling terrorism rather than conventional (symmetric) warfare.

 ### 5. How has the cost of cyber-crime been evaluated?
 Critically evaluate each approach.

 ### 6. Describe the two categories of cyber-crime revealed by a power law model.

-The power law model reveals **opportunistic** attacks, where the resources required for defences are much greater than those required for an attacks.
-These attacks cost below $2.5M on average.
+The power law model reveals **opportunistic** attacks which cost below $2.5M on average.
+Examples of these attacks could be DoS attacks using "the Ion Orbital Cannon", taking advantage of known exploits etc.

 It also reveals **organised** attacks which cost over $3M on average.
+Examples of these attacks could be larger DDoS attacks where many computers need to be compromised beforehand or an unknown zero-day exploit.

 ### 7. Describe the six steps of the digital forensic process model.